 Haydee Dijkstal is a barrister practicing international criminal law, international human rights law and general crime.
-She is also a US attorney with nearly a decade of experience in international law.
+She is also a US attorney with over a decade of experience practicing in international law.

 Notable International Criminal Law cases: